Keyboard shortcuts

 • # macos-only — skipped on Linux (e.g. mlx-lm requires Apple Metal/MLX framework)

-• # python=X.Y — pins to a specific Python version for that tool (e.g. aider-chat needs 3.12 because scipy has no wheels for Python 3.14+)
+• # python=X.Y — pins to a specific Python version for that tool (e.g. mlx-openai-server needs 3.12 because outlines-core has no cp313/cp314 wheels)

 4. Homebrew — non-language-specific tools and C libraries